arlac77/repository-provider/README.md

 ### refId

-Get sha of a ref
+Get sha of a ref.

 #### Parameters